akhatami/sop-in-qa-replication-package/README.md

 ```
 docker run -itd --tty -v ROOT_PATH/data:/root/gh-quality-analytics/data --name gh_analysis_add_data akhatami/gh-analysis-add-data
 ```
-Afterwards find the collected data in ``data/selected_projects_add.csv``.
+Afterward, find the collected data in ``data/selected_projects_add.csv``.
 ## 2. Local builds
 This step provides the local build results and consists of two docker files to build Maven and Gradle projects separately.
-Before this step you need to have the additional data collected from the first step (``data/selected_projects_add.csv``).
+Before this step, you need to have the additional data collected from the first step (``data/selected_projects_add.csv``).
 ### 2.1.
 Maven
-This step uses ``Dockerfile-maven-build`` docker file to run ``auto_build_maven.py`` which uses ``selected_projects_add.csv`` file to filter Maven projects, build them, and store their build logs.
-The stored build logs are in ``maven_build_logs`` directory.
-You can already access our study's Maven build logs in ``maven_build_logs.zip`` file.
-Before building the docker image make sure to use the right JAVA_HOME path according to the CPU architecture of your local machine (use arm64 for a machine with M8 processor).
+This step uses the ``Dockerfile-maven-build`` docker file to run the ``auto_build_maven.py`` which uses the ``selected_projects_add.csv`` file to filter Maven projects, build them, and store their build logs.
+The stored build logs are in the ``maven_build_logs`` directory.
+You can already access our study's Maven build logs in the ``maven_build_logs.zip`` file.
+Before building the docker image make sure to use the right JAVA_HOME path according to the CPU architecture of your local machine (use arm64 for a machine with an M8 processor).

 First, run the following command to build the docker image:
 ```